kubernetes/website/content/en/docs/contribute/intermediate.md

 #### Blog issues

-[Kubernetes Blog](https://kubernetes.io/blog/) entires are expected to become outdated over time, so we only maintain blog entries that are less than one year old.
+[Kubernetes Blog](https://kubernetes.io/blog/) entries are expected to become outdated over time, so we maintain only blog entries that are less than one year old.
-If an issue is related to a blog entry that is over 1 year old, it should be closed without fixing.
+If an issue is related to a blog entry that is more than one year old, it should be closed without fixing.

 #### Support requests or code bug reports